atsushihijikata/gvcf_tools/README.md

 gvcf_tools
 ==========

-Handling with gVCF (genome variant call format) files to convert gVCF into the other formats.
+Handling with gVCF (genome variant call format) files:
+Converting to the other format.

 Currently two formats are available: